 At Cups and Cones, cool down with a Hawaiian or Italian ice, hand-scooped ice cream or a delicious malt, shake or smoothie.
 Or go for the coffee — Cups and Cones serves all of the favorite coffee and espresso-based drinks.
-They open at 7 a.m. every day for coffee and fresh baked goods and stay open until 11 p.m. all summer long.
-They offer a different fresh cookie daily for sundaes and ice cream sandwiches.
+They open at 7 a.m. every day for coffee and fresh-baked goods and stay open until 11 p.m. all summer long.
+They offer a different fresh cookie daily for sundaes and ice cream sandwiches as well as homemade ice cream cakes in 40 different flavors.
 You can’t miss Cups and Cones in its bright pink building.
 Every summer night, Cups and Cones shows a family-friendly movie inside and outside their shop.

 - 40126 N.C.
 Highway 12

 - (252) 995-7717